 Tweaks are aplenty in this industry, some that work, and others less so.
 But when it comes to reducing vibration, I have been a longstanding believer.

 Newport peaked my interest, so I naturally had to try Vortex feet under my Dan D’agostino Stereo Momentum amplifier which rests on a HRS M3X isolation base (shelf).
 In my experience, the addition of the Vortex feet was almost more impactful then the introduction of the HRS isolation base in my listening room.
+The Vortex feet shouldn’t be used by themselves and instead are designed to work with the HRS isolation base.
+Basically the addition of the Vortex allowed me to hear everything the base could do.

 Back to the High End 2017, as I was roaming Hall 4.1, I managed to get a sighting of Michael Latvis, Chief Engineer at HRS.
 I needed to introduce myself and get the scoop on what black magic is going on inside those Vortex feet?